Pulsating Components in Binary and Multiple Stellar Systems --- A Catalog of Oscillating Binaries: The Catalog

 \section{The Catalog}

 The catalog is arranged in different types of pulsating stars.
 Entries for member stars in each group are listed in the order of ascending Right Ascension.
 The orbital and pulsational data were adopted from literature.
-FK5 coordinates (equinox=2000.0), spectral types and \emph{BV} magnitudes when unavailable in publications were adopted from the SIMBAD astronomical database\footnote{http://simbad.u-strasbg.fr/simbad/}.
+FK5 coordinates (equinox=2000.0), spectral types and \emph{B,V,J,H,g,r} magnitudes when unavailable in publications were adopted from the SIMBAD astronomical database\footnote{http://simbad.u-strasbg.fr/simbad/} and other databases on the Internet.